DanCQ/Starship-in-Space/README.md

 <a href="https://starship-in-space.pages.dev/">Starship in Space</a>

 The spinning Earth is my favorite. <br>
-I'm looking for detailed satellite photos.
+I'm searching for detailed satellite photos. <br>
+Also, searching for historical space quotes.

 Using their video as a tutorial: <br>
 https://youtu.be/Zm9B-DvwOgw